 Weigh the packages using different non-standard units of measurement each time and record the results.

 Packet of cereal

 Can I tell from this which one is heavier?

-Do you know of a measure that a lot of people do use when they are trying to find out how heavy something is?
+Do you know of a measure that a lot of people use when they are trying to find out how heavy something is?

 - Pass kilogram weights around so that the students can feel the mass.
 Can you think of other items that weigh the same as this object?
 How do you know they all weigh 1 kilogram?